 - You notice multiple fixtures gurgling

-Preventing Drain Odors
+Preventing Drain Odours

-To maintain odor-free drains:
+To maintain odour-free drains:

 - Run water regularly in seldom-used fixtures